Grand Tour (cycling): Riders

 It is rare for cyclists to ride all grand tours in the same year; in 2004, 474 cyclists started in at least one of the grand tours, 68 of them rode two Grand Tours and only two cyclists started in all three grand tours.
 It is not unusual for sprinters to start each of the Grand Tours and aim for stage wins before the most difficult stages occur.
 Alessandro Petacchi and Mark Cavendish started all three Grand Tours in 2010 and 2011, respectively, as did some of their preferred support riders.
 For both riders in both years, only the Tour de France was ridden to its conclusion.

-Over the years, 34 riders have completed all three Grand Tours in one year: Adam Hansen did so six years in a row.
+Over the years, 36 riders have completed all three Grand Tours in one year: Adam Hansen did so six years in a row.
 The only riders to have finished in the top 10 in each of the three tours during the same year are Raphaël Géminiani in 1955 and Gastone Nencini in 1957.
+In 2023 Sepp Kuss became the first rider since Nencini to start and finish all three tours in one year, while winning one of them - in Kuss' case the 2023 Vuelta a España.

-Riders from the same country winning all three Grand Tours in a single year has happened only on three occasions.
+Riders from the same country winning all three Grand Tours in a single year has happened only on four occasions.
 It first occurred in 1964 with French riders Jacques Anquetil and Raymond Poulidor, with the second occurrence in 2008 with Spanish riders Alberto Contador and Carlos Sastre.
 2018 marked the only time three different riders from the same country won all three Tours, these being British riders Chris Froome, Geraint Thomas and Simon Yates.

-On four occasions, each of the three Grand Tours in the same year was won by a home rider, that is, an Italian winning the Giro, a Frenchman winning the Tour and a Spaniard winning the Vuelta.
-The last occasion this occurred was 1975.
+In 2024 Slovenian riders Tadej Pogačar (winning the Giro and the Tour) and Primož Roglič (winning the Vuelta) repeated the accomplishments of the aforementioned French, Spanish and British riders.